 Concrete at Hungry House

 The first in-situ element was a plinth that runs all around the new brick volumes at the base.
 It creates a weighty base to the building, stepping up and down as the ground level changes, and protecting the more porous brick and timber frame above.
 We had two iterations of this as an early version was tried on the garage that we built as the first phase.
-The second version - on the main house - came out brilliantly, and we're now doing something similar at Stoke Barn.
+The second version - on the main house - came out brilliantly, and we're now doing something similar at Cleefold.

 The second in-situ element was a massive curving stair that ended in a landing that bridged between the two brick volumes.
 This was a huge undertaking which was led by our regular collaborator Thomas Goodey, a fantastic fabricator and designer.
 He carefully built the curving formwork with huge precision, and then we cast several tonnes of concrete, in four pours.